ansys/pymechanical/doc/source/user_guide_session/index.rst

     result = mechanical.run_python_script("ExtAPI.DataModel.Project.ProjectDirectory")

-Mechanical interactively returns the result of each command that you send, storing the result to the logging module.
+Mechanical interactively returns the result of each command that you send, saving the result to the logging module.

 Errors are caught immediately.
 In the following code, an invalid command is sent, and an error is raised: